-ANDERSON DONATION LAND CLAIMX
+ANDERSON DONATION LAND CLAIM

-The historic property was originally part of the William Reese Anderson and Sarah Jane Anderson Donation Land Claim.
+The nominated property was originally part of the William Reese Anderson and Sarah Jane Anderson Donation Land Claim.
 William Anderson was born in 1822 in Washington County, Virginia, and arrived in Oregon around 1848.
+In 1851, he married Sarah Jane Sturgess, a 14 year-old woman who lived in Clackamas County, Oregon.
+They lived in Linnton, Oregon, a small settlement along the west shore of the Willamette River, downstream from Portland.
+Federal land records show that the Anderson's secured a Donation Land Claim north of Vancouver in 1865.
+The Andersons, including their 13 children, were important early pioneers of the Hazel Dell area.
+The family donated land for education, and roads and schools have since been named in their honor.
+The state of the William Reese Anderson and Sarah Jane Anderson Donation Land Claim around 1848.
 In 1851, he married Sarah Jane Sturgess, a 14 year-old woman who lived in Clackamas County, Oregon.
 They lived in Linnton, Oregon, a small settlement along the west shore of the Willamette River, downstream from Portland.
 Federal land records show that the Anderson's secured a Donation Land Claim north of Vancouver in 1865.
 The Andersons, including their 13 children, were important early pioneers of the Hazel Dell area.
 The family donated land for education, and roads and schools have since been named in their honor.

 In 1871, the Andersons forfeited 100 acres of their Donation Land Claim to Clark County due to a sheriff's bond held against the property in the late 1860s.
 The situation began in 1868 when William Anderson sold this property to Jared Van Vleet, but continued to live on the property.
 In 1870, Anderson defaulted on his repayment of the sheriff's bond, and a lien was placed on the property against Anderson, although he technically was no longer the owner.
 In 1871 Van Vleet died, and during the disposal of his property, the details of the land transfer became apparent to the county.
 The court nullified the sale of the property to Van Vleet and the county seized the 100-acre tract in settlement for the bond default.
 By 1873, this tract was established as the Clark County Poor Farm and remained in county ownership until 1949.
-The property returned again to the county in 2008 and currently operates as Clark County-owned land.
+The property returned again to county ownership in 2008.